Catalog / Computing / Laptops

 The specific model of the processor installed in the laptop, or rather, the processor index within its series (see above).
 Knowing the full name of the processor (series and model), you can find detailed information on it (up to practical reviews) and clarify its capabilities.

-The code name for CPU installed in the laptop.
+The code name of the processor installed in the laptop.

-This parameter characterizes, first of all, the generation to which the processor belongs, and the microarchitecture used in it.
-At the same time, chips with different code names can belong to the same microarchitecture/generation; in such cases, they differ in other parameters - general positioning, belonging to certain series (see above), the presence / absence of certain specific functions, etc.
+This parameter primarily characterizes the generation to which the processor belongs and the microarchitecture used in it.
+At the same time, chips belonging to the same microarchitecture/generation may have different code names; in such cases, they differ by other parameters—overall positioning, belonging to specific series (see above), presence/absence of certain specific features, etc.

 Processor cores